The Digital Evolution Of The Gold Standard

 Within cryptocurrency circles, the opposite attitude often prevails.
 There, the physical nature of gold is sometimes seen as a limitation, suggesting its monetary role belongs to history.

-So, there we have it: the one-million-dollar question.
-Can gold and silver resume their monetary role in an economy built on digital payments?
+So, there we have it, the million-dollar question: can gold and silver resume their monetary role in an economy built on digital payments?

 If sound money interests you, if you’re looking to diversify your savings, if you already invest in precious metals, or if you run a business open to accepting gold and silver as payment, I hope this website proves useful.